Contact information on the site - 9 tips

 When it comes to displaying contact information on your site, it doesn't have to be limited to just below the contact page.

-They can be in many other places, such as in a narrow bar just above the menu or in the footer.
+They can be located in many other places - for example, in a narrow strip just above the menu or in the footer.

-But how do you get users to use your contact details as often as possible?
+But how to make users use your contact details as often as possible?

 How do you display contact information on your site?